Hannah Van Kampen #209

 Hannah van Kampen is well known in both domestic and international cycling circles as a talented rider in her own right.
 Hannah represented New Zealand in a number of squads including Under 19 to women’s elite.
 She has also competed on the European circuit.

 Hannah moved up to Cambridge at the end of 2015 to join the New Zealand Para Cycling squad as a reserve sighted pilot of visually impaired Para cyclist Emma Foy.
 Since that time Hannah has ridden with both Emma and Para cyclist Amanda Cameron.

-Most recently Hannah and Amanda competed at the 2016 UCI Para Cycling Track World Championships achieving two top 10 finishes.
-The highlight being 5th and personal best in the Women’s 3km Pursuit, a great result for a new tandem pairing.
+Hannah and Amanda competed at the 2016 UCI Para Cycling Track World Championships achieving two top 10 finishes.
+The highlight was a 5th and personal best in the Women’s 3km Pursuit, a great result for a new tandem pairing.

 Hannah officially received her ‘numbered’ Paralympic pin as part of The Celebration Project in Hamilton in June 2019.

 |2016||Rio Paralympic Games||4th – Women’s Individual B Pursuit